iomax/homebridge-mqttswitch_type/README.md

 # homebridge-mqttswitch_type
-An homebridge plugin that create an HomeKit Switch, or Light,  accessory mapped on MQTT topics.
+An homebridge plugin that create an HomeKit Switch, Light or Outlet accessory mapped on MQTT topics.

 # Installation
 Follow the instruction in [homebridge](https://www.npmjs.com/package/homebridge) for the homebridge server installation.